 Train field staff on how to interact with OSHA during an inspection - remember four elements.

 Frequently monitor worksites to determine that foremen are applying work rules correctly.
-This should be done by a safety and health professional or superintendent.

 Document all instances of discipline.
 Post-incident or post-inspection discipline is not enough.